 (If you're using a WNR612v2, WPN824N, WNR2000v3 model the directions below are very similar, just use the included .img file for your model to flash from the original NETGEAR firmware before upgrading to OpenWRT firmware.)

-Once the router is running Breaker Barrier (or higher) you can then upgrade to 17.01.7 or 18.06.4/5 via the sysupgrade .bin file using the "Backup / Flash Firmware" menu within the GUI.
+- Once the router is running Openwrt 14.07 Breaker Barrier (or higher) you can then upgrade to 17.01, 18.06, or 19.07 via the sysupgrade .bin file using the "Backup / Flash Firmware" menu within the GUI.
+I do suggest upgrading one major version at a time (Ex. not skipping from 17 to 19).
 Make sure whenever you flash to verify the sha256sums to ensure it isn't corrupted.
 Uncheck "Keep settings" for maximum reliability when upgrading between versions.

-- Once running 18.06.4/5 it can be difficult to flash reliably from the "Backup / Flash Firmware" menu to upgrade/downgrade.
-I suggest you flash via command line and drop caches to make more RAM available before flash.
+Once running 18.06 or 19.07 it can sometimes be difficult to flash reliably from the "Backup / Flash Firmware" menu to upgrade/downgrade if low on free memory.
+I suggest you drop caches or reboot to make more RAM available immediately before flashing.
 The drop cache command is "sync && echo 3 > /proc/sys/vm/drop_caches".
 The 17.01.7 builds do not have this issue.

 Customization and Building Your Own